 HOW DO I KNOW WHAT FLIGHT TO BOOK?

-We will provide all the details regarding flights 12 weeks prior to departure.
+We will provide all the details regarding arrival and departure times into Hanoi 12 weeks prior to departure.
 The cost of the flight is approximately £500 – £700 GBP

 WHAT RIDING GEAR SHOULD I BRING?